marcomorain/angular-protractor-circle-sauce/README.md

 3. Navigate to http://circleci.com, sign into your account, and click "add projects."
 Select your Github account and check the box in step two which says "show forks."
 Click the "build project" button next to the project.

 4. Click the gear symbol next to the project, open the environment variables menu under "tweaks" and enter the variables with the following names (with corresponding values from your Sauce account): `SAUCE_ACCESS_KEY` and `SAUCE_USERNAME`

+5. Re-run the build.
+Click on the "x" towards the upper left on the CircleCI web interface, click into your build, and press "rebuild."

+An error message will result from the build step described below.

 # Error message